aaboyle878/hangman/README.md

 To view how the game was built at each phase you may refer to the previous milestome versioning steps

-This application will be imporved going forward as the final mileston could have been comprised of imports from the pervious steps
+This application will be improved going forward as the final mileston could have been comprised of imports from the pervious steps